 11. Gomal Zam Dam:

 Gomal Dam is one of the vital dams in the list of dams in Pakistan as it is located in the South Waziristan Agency of FATA, Pakistan.
 The dam became operational in 2011.
 The dam reserves water from the Gomal River, a tributary of the Indus River.
-The dam serves purposes like flood control, hydroelectric power generation, and irrigation in the area.
+The dam serves purposes like flood control, hydroelectric power generation, irrigation in the area and plays a role in fostering the growth of hill stations in Pakistan.

 12. Gulpur Dam: